JonathanAMichaels/DARTPrimate/README.md

 	./DARTPrimate ../config.toml
 You must always include a path to a config file, in which all relevant parameters for the session are specified.

+By default, the application is configured to use the Kinect v2.
+If you want to use an Intel RealSense device, the appropriate lines must be commented and changed in DARTPrimate.cpp before compiling the application.

 Notes on using the library
 ------------